This post may contain affiliate links. Please see my disclosure policy.

 2. Make topping: Combine flour, oats, sugar, and salt in a medium bowl.
 Cut in butter with a pastry cutter until completely incorporated and large crumbs form.
 Chill until ready to use.

-3. Roll dough: Line a baking sheet with parchment paper.
-Place dough on a floured board and dust dough with flour.
-Roll out dough (roll dough in one direction, then lift up dough and rotate a quarter turn and roll, then repeat) until dough is a 12-inch circle.
-If dough starts to stick, use a bench scraper to lift dough from board.
-Transfer dough to prepared baking sheet and chill in the refrigerator for 15 minutes.
+3. Roll dough: Place dough on a lightly floured piece of parchment paper and dust dough with flour.
+Roll out dough into roughly a 12-inch oval or circle, just shy of 1/4-inch thick.
+Slide parchment paper with dough onto a rimmed baking sheet and chill in the refrigerator for 15 minutes.
 Preheat oven to 400°F.

-4. Make filling: Place 1/2 cup blueberries in a large bowl and crush gently with a fork.
-Add remaining blueberries, sugar, cornstarch, salt, and lemon juice and toss to combine.
+4. Make filling: Place 1/2 cup (85g) blueberries in a large bowl and crush gently with a fork.
+Add remaining blueberries, sugar, cornstarch, salt, lemon zest, and lemon juice and toss to combine.

 5. Assemble galette: Spoon filling over chilled crust, leaving a 2-inch border.
 Sprinkle evenly with crumb topping and fold up the pastry border, pressing the edges with a fork to seal.
 Chill assembled galette for 15 minutes.